 4. Infographics

-Infographics are often used for communicating statistics or other information that’s harder to interpret through large blocks of text.
-But they can also be handy for providing checklists or how-tos.
+Infographics are often used to communicate statistics or other information that’s harder to interpret through large blocks of text.
+But they can also also be handy for providing checklists or how-tos.

 If you don’t need a visual element to get your point across, a podcast might be a great digital marketing tool for your business.
 (Image: Adobe)